Fall 2025

 ISBN: 9781956907087

 Combining the powers of speculation of Kazuo Ishiguro and the sharp social critique of Aravind Adiga, this collection offers readers the ultimate experience of global fiction, stories bound and shaped by Katy, Texas, a place made by oil and capitalism.
 The stories weave between Bangladeshi characters experiencing the reality of the immigrant experience in America and those still in Bangladesh, wishing for the mythos of the American dream.
-Katy, an oil-rich suburb of Houston, is the background and ultimate symbol of global capitalism.
-The stories deliver the reality and impact of isolation, materialism, and the looming climate disaster.
 With sharp intelligence and humor, Wahhaj explores the oil industry's destructive effect on those who live within Texas and those far beyond its borders.

 ISBN: 9781956907131